 Sterile Processing Technology

 Sterile processing technologists play a critical role in healthcare, preventing contamination and keeping patients safe.
 Earn FRCC's sterile processing technology certificate in one semester to begin your journey.
+See how FRCC can help jumpstart your new career.

 Why Study Sterile Processing Technology at Front Range Community College?

 A sterile processing technologist must pay attention to details.
 Because you will be collecting and sterilizing important equipment used to treat patients, being meticulous matters.
+In the Sterile Processing Technology program, you'll learn the principles and techniques to be an excellent technician.

 Certificate Details